 - Tequendama Falls - Cundinamarca.
 Most impressive waterfall in Colombia.
 Water has a free, 130 - 160 m tall fall into an impressive canyon.

 - Tilupo Falls - Chocó.
-Picturesque, circa 100 m tall falls.
+Picturesque, some 100 m tall falls.

 - Caño Cristales - Meta.
 Unique river with a bottom covered with the endemic Macarenia clavigera plants.
-These plants in the time period from September to November turn bright red, thus making the river very colorful and providing one of most spectacular sights in Colombia.
+These plants in the time period from the late July to November turn bright red, thus making the river very colorful and providing one of most spectacular sights in Colombia.

 - Malpelo shark population - Cauca, Malpelo Island.
 In the waters around the remote Malpelo Island live thousands of sharks.
 Here often can be observed hundreds of hammerhead sharks and many rare species of sharks.
 On the small island live 40 000 masked boobies (Sula dactylatra) - largest colony in the world.